wework/plasma/README.md

 1. Run `yarn run styleguide:build`
 2. Files output to /styleguide

+### Building flow-typed definitions

+1. Run `yarn flow:buildTypeDefs`

+This will output flow-typed compatible definitions of Flow types for Plasma.
+For Spacestation, you likely want to `yarn flow:buildTypeDefs | pbcopy` (if on Mac) and paste the contents to the `plasma_vx.x.x.js` under flow-typed/

 ### Documenting components

 1. Run `./docs/publish.sh` from the root dir.
 This will update the docs, commit to gh-pages, and push to github (updating http://plasma.guide)